pitchmuc/aepp/docs/logging.md

 * stream : If the logger should display print statements
 * file : If the logger should write the messages to a file
 * filename : name of the file where log are written
-* format : format of the logs.
+* format : format of the logs in string or an instance of the logging.Formatter class.

 As pythonista may have realized, the logging capability has been created based on the native `logging` module of python.\
 Documentation can be found [here](https://docs.python.org/3/library/logging.html).\